Who we are

 We love our volunteers!

-We love our volunteers!
-From manning the front desk, to assisting in childcare, court advocacy, and much more, our volunteers are truly the backbone of our organization.
+Our volunteers are truly the backbone of our organization!
 As a Safehome volunteer, you are playing a major part in our work to help survivors establish a life free of violence.
 Our goal is to match individuals skills and interests with the area of service best suited to you-with such a broad range of volunteering opportunities there is something for everyone.

 Volunteer Opportunities near you in Overland Park